yie1d/pydoll/docs/en/deep-dive/network/network-fundamentals.md

 ## WebRTC and IP Leakage

-WebRTC (Web Real-Time Communication) is a browser API standardized by the W3C that enables **peer-to-peer** audio, video, and data communication directly between browsers—without requiring plugins or intermediary servers.
+WebRTC (Web Real-Time Communication) is a browser API standardized by the W3C that enables **peer-to-peer** audio, video, and data communication directly between browsers, without requiring plugins or intermediary servers.
 While powerful for real-time applications, WebRTC is the **single biggest source of IP leakage** in proxied browser automation.

 ### Why WebRTC Leaks Your IP

 WebRTC was designed for **direct peer-to-peer connections**, optimizing for low latency over privacy.
-To establish P2P connections, WebRTC must discover your **real public IP address** and share it with the remote peer—even if your browser is configured to use a proxy.
+To establish P2P connections, WebRTC must discover your **real public IP address** and share it with the remote peer, even if your browser is configured to use a proxy.

 **The fundamental problem:**
 1. Your browser uses a proxy for HTTP/HTTPS (TCP traffic)